 Tom Fletcher was the UK’s youngest ever ambassador when he was appointed the country’s representative in Lebanon.
 Prior to his posting he worked as a foreign policy advisor in Downing Street under three Prime Ministers.
-As well as lessons from dealing with actors in the uniquely combustible region, he considers the nature of leadership and negotiation, the power of social media, and the future of engagement.
+As well as lessons from dealing with actors in the uniquely combustible region, he considers the nature of leadership and negotiation, the power of social media, and the future of engagement and education.

 Believing more of the world wish to co-operate than build walls, Tom looks at the big picture issues of global power structures.
 With examples, and anecdotes, from meetings with the likes of Merkel and Obama, Tom considers the importance of three elements of leadership – inspiration and vision, engagement, and implementation.
 His bestseller Naked Diplomacy: Power & Statecraft in the Digital Age, looks at the opportunities and challenges a connected world presents to policy makers, asks whether companies like Google should now be treated more like a nation than a business.
 Tom examines the need to revolutionise education to reflect the advances and challenges of a digital world and the future global economy.
 He also considers both the positive and negative effects of AI and new technologies on everything from the Sustainable Development Goals to the threat of lethal autonomous weapons to building a stronger international community.

 © Copyright 2024 JLA.
 All rights reserved.